petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 1. Click *Publish*.

-Once you publish your web content article, modify its permissions in one of three ways:
+Once you publish your web content article, it becomes accessible to any user with a guest role.
+However, you can restrict the article's [visibility](#setting-the-web-content-articles-visibility-and-permissions) to specific user roles or modify [permissions](./assigning-permissions-to-web-content-articles.md) in one of three ways:

 - In the editing page (1), open the *Options* menu (![Options menu icon](../../../images/icon-options.png)) at the top right corner and select *Permissions*.